peterkvt80/moopig/README.md

   * Start your Pi with a new NOOBs SD card.
   * Select the "Rasbian with PIXEL" option.
   * Get your Pi online by ethernet or WiFi.
-  * Follow the instructions for setting up HappyBrackets on the Pi by script (option 2). https://github.com/orsjb/HappyBrackets/wiki/Getting-Started but do not follow the extra instructions about changing your network to Pinet.
+  * Follow the instructions for setting up HappyBrackets on the Pi by script (option 2). https://github.com/orsjb/HappyBrackets/wiki/Getting-Started WARNING: Do not follow the extra instructions about changing your network to Pinet.
   * Type ifconfig in the shell to find your IP address.
 You need to enter this into the client.
 Mine was 192.168.1.9.
-  * Install moopig classes.
-These go in <path>\net\happybrackets\peter
+  * Install the moopig classes (eight of them at the last count).
+On the Pi make this directory path /home/pi/HappyBrackets/data/classes/net/happybrackets/peter.
+Place the class files in there.
+More information about this at https://github.com/orsjb/HappyBrackets/wiki/Copying-Audio-and-Classes-and-Autorunning-Actions
-  * Set HappyBrackets to auto run by editing the startup script.
+  * Set HappyBrackets to auto run by editing the startup script. nano ~/HappyBrackets/scripts/run.sh and set the ACTION line as follows ACTION=net.happybrackets.peter.moopig

+* Troubleshooting
+Is HappyBrackets running?
+When you boot you should hear a tone when it starts.
+If you are using the minijack for audio and you have HDMI plugged in then it might be diverting the audio that way.
+Unplug the HDMI and reboot.

+Is HappyBrackets configured to run Moopig?
+Open a console and start and stop HappyBrackets.

+  cd ~/HappyBrackets
+  sudo killall java
+  sudo ./scripts/run.sh

+If you have any errors then this will show you a traceback